 there is still a lot to see here.

 Wat Phra Kaew is mostly known as the temple of the Emerald Buddha, but this magnificent compound has so much more to offer.
 The monastic structures and palace chapels seen here were fashioned from the former capitals of Ayutthaya and Sukhothai.
-They symbolize the simultaneous founding of the Chakri Dynasty.
+They symbolise the simultaneous founding of the Chakri Dynasty.
 This temple complex is probably the most popular tourist attraction in Bangkok.

 is a striking Bangkok landmark also known as the Temple of Dawn and